 Thanks to Virginia Rowley (chair), Harriette Dorkin, Michael Tarlowe, Gretchen Ilgenfritz and Melissa Young for their work on our Scholarship Committee!

 Our Club strives to best serve all local U-M alumni by forging strong partnerships with other U-M organizations.

-We partner with other local clubs serving alumni of particular schools, such as the Ross Club and the new Club for the School of Natural Resources and the Environment, and the LS&A Young Alumni Council.
+We partner with other local clubs serving alumni of particular schools, such as the Ross Club, the new Club for the School of Natural Resources and the Environment, and the LS&A Young Alumni Council.